NikKowPHP/social-brain/chapters/chapter-9.md

 #### **The Science: The Brain's Threat-Detection Matrix**

 As we discovered in Chapter 2, the brain is constantly scanning for social threats.
 But what is it actually scanning *for*?
-Is it random, or is there a predictable pattern?
+Is there a predictable pattern?

 The answer came from the work of David Rock, a leader in the field of neuroleadership.
 He synthesized the research into a brilliant and incredibly useful model that I consider the user manual for the brain's social threat system.
 It's called the **SCARF model**.